 CRISPR is based on the immune system that bacteria have developed to thwart viruses.
 The technique has been described as a “molecular scissor” honed in the battle of bacteria vs. virus over millions of years.
 When attacked by a virus, bacteria are able to target, slice, and destroy the DNA of the virus.

 The medical implications of CRISPR-Cas9 human gene editing are profound.
 The door is now open for using gene editing as a “one-and-done” treatment for a wide range of deadly and debilitating genetic conditions.
 In his New York Times best-seller The Code Breaker, author Walter Isaacson described CRISPR as changing "the future of the human race."
-(If you're unfamiliar with the book, you might start by watching Fool.com healthcare bureau chief Corinne Cardina interview Isaacson on Fool Live.)
+(If you're unfamiliar with the book, you might start by watching The Motley Fool’s former healthcare bureau chief Corinne Cardina interview Isaacson on Fool Live.)

 These gene-editing companies have the potential to be very successful.
 Both Intellia and CRISPR have found large pharmaceutical partners to help fund development and usher the new treatments to market.
 Both Beam and Editas are pursuing innovations that meaningfully address some of the challenges and shortcomings in CRISPR-Cas9.